-In this blog post, I’ll walk you through creating a report in Looker Studio that shows how many keywords your website is ranking for in different position ranges on Google Search.
-We’ll use the Google Search Console connector, a case statement, and a data blend to achieve this, meaning you’ll get a great visualization of current and historic ranking using free tools.
+This report gives an aggregate view of how your website is ranking in search engines, by showing how many keywords the website is ranking for in different position ranges on Google Search.
+You’ll get a great visualization of current and historic ranking using free tools.

-I think this is a much more useful visualization than tracking individual keyword rankings.
-Businesses often want to track the performance of a short list of specific keywords relevant to the products or services that the business sells, but it is well established that the vast majority of search activity is comprised on long tail queries that will never appear on such a list.
+I think a chart showing number of keywords ranked, bucketed by ranking, is a much more useful visualization than tracking individual keyword rankings.
+Sure, businesses often want to track the performance of a short list of specific keywords relevant to the products or services that the business sells.
+But here’s why that doesn’t work:

 Watch this video walkthrough or continue scrolling to follow the written steps.